Eurphus/Vector-DB-Testing/Benchmarks.md

 # Querying Speed & Quality Benchmarks

-Tragically, my free trial of Milvus has ended and I no longer have access.
-Due to this I am only comparing against old numbers, you will see duplicates in speeds in this.
-The gap between Milvus and QDrant may be due to the difference in hardware.

 The Milvus instance has 1 CU, which I don't know is comparable to a vCore.

 QDrant had 0.5 vCore, max 1 gb